 Bus transportation is provided for all eligible students.
+Parents/Guardians may designate up to two locations where their children will be picked up in the morning and/or dropped off after school.
 The bus schedule and route is available by contacting Brown Bus at 608-462-8504.